AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Pouta/README.md

              root soft nproc 25059
              root hard nproc 25059

-   - log out and log in for changes to take effect and verify (values should be now 65535 and 25059) by running:
+   - log out and log in for changes to take effect and verify (values should be now 65535 and 25059) by running following lines one by one:

-      - sudo su
+        sudo su
-      - ulimit -Hn -Hu
+        ulimit -Hn -Hu
-      - ulimit -Sn -Su
+        ulimit -Sn -Su

 ArcGIS installation process is straightforward (read the manual):